Neal Ashkanasy: Career

 Ashkanasy started work in Brisbane, Australia in 1968 with the Queensland Irrigation and Water Supply Commission and worked for the Commission (renamed the QWRC: the Queensland Water Resources Commission) for 18 years.
 He began his career as a construction engineer on Fairbairn Dam in Central Queensland, returning to the Brisbane Office of the QWRC in 1970, rising to the rank of Executive Engineer, Water Supply Investigations.
 In this role, he oversaw hydrological investigations for the Wivenhoe Dam is on the Brisbane River in Australia.
 During that time, he was also actively involved in the Institution of Engineers, Australia, eventually serving as chair of its National Committee on Hydrology and Water Resources, during which time he oversaw production of the third edition of Australian Rainfall and Runoff.
 In 1975, he undertook a Churchill Fellowship world tour to study water resources development in the USA, Europe, Israel, and India.

 Commencing his academic career in 1986 with the School of Psychology, Ashkanasy was later seconded to the UQ Technology and Innovation Management Centre (1989).
 In 1988, he was appointed a Lecturer (Assistant Professor) in the UQ School of Commerce, where he attained tenure and promotion in 1994 before moving to the (former) School of Management in 1995.
 In 2002, the schools of Commerce and Management merged to form the UQ Business School.
 From 2004 to 2008, he served as Associate Dean (Research) of the Faculty of Business, Economics, and Law.
 His present position is Professor of Management in the UQ Business School.
-At the school, he has been the doctoral supervisor to many students, including Jemma B. King.
+At the school, he has been the doctoral supervisor to many students who have gone on to significant academic careers, most notably Marie Dasborough (University of Miami) and Herman Tse (Monash University).

 Ashkanasy is the founder of the "Emonet" (the Emotions network) and "Orgcult" (Organizational Culture) Listservs, which are sponsored by the Academy of Management.
 The Emonet group sponsors the biannual "International Conference on Emotions and Worklife" which has been running since 1998.
 The 10th "Emonet Conference" was held in Rome in July 2016.

+In 2024, Ashkanasy was appointed as Emeritus Professor of Management at the University of Queensland Business School.
+His career and contributions to the field were recently commemorated in a retrospective titled "Leading With Heart: Neal Ashkanasy's Journey in Management Education."
+He is also an associate editor of the Journal of Management Education and Management Teaching Review.

+Research

+Ashkanasy is a pioneer in the study of affective events theory and emotions in the workplace.
+He is best known for developing a multilevel conceptualization of emotions in organizations, which categorizes emotional experiences into five distinct levels: